Zoramthanga: Career

 Zoramthanga officially joined the Mizo National Front freedom movement in 1965, while in his last year of college.
 When the MNF uprising started in 1966, he joined the guerrilla movement and went underground to Bangladesh (then East Pakistan) border.
 He was offered the position of a secretary for Run Bung Area, a responsibility he held for three years.
-In 1969, all the MNF cadres went down to East Pakistan (now Bangladesh).
+In 1969, all the MNF cadres went down to East Pakistan.
 The President, Laldenga, engaged him as his Secretary.
 He held this job for seven years.
 In 1979, he was given the responsibility of the Vice President.

-The MNF rebellion ended in 1986 with the signing of Mizo Peace Accord with the Government of India.
+The MNF rebellion ended in 1986 with the signing of Mizoram Peace Accord with the Government of India.
 MNF was offered to run an interim state government.
 With Laldenga as the Chief Minister, Zoramthanga was appointed as one of the Cabinet Ministers.
 Mizoram was declared a full state 20 February 1987.
 By then MNF became a recognised political party.
 The first election for the Mizoram State Legislative Assembly was held in the same month resulted in MNF winning the majority of assembly seats, 24 out of 40.
 Zoramthanga was elected from Champhai constituency.

 In the first Mizoram State Legislative Assembly, Zoramthanga became Minister of Finance and Education.
 In 1990, when Laldenga died, he became the President of the Mizo National Front.
-In the 1993 election MNF lost to the Indian National Congress party, but Zoramthanga won the Champhai constituency.
+In the 1993 election, MNF lost to the Indian National Congress party, but Zoramthanga won the Champhai constituency.
 He was appointed Leader of the Opposition in the legislative assembly.
 When the assembly elections were held at the end of 1998, he led his party to victory and became the Chief Minister of Mizoram for the first time.
 He was re-elected in the 2003 election becoming Chief Minister for the second time.
 But his party lost the 2008 Assembly elections, overcame by the Congress party.
 He lost his candidature from two Champhai constituencies, Champhai North and Champhai South.
 He and his party again faced heavy defeat in 2013 election to the Congress party.
 In 2018, his party got the majority again.
 He was elected from the Aizawl East-I constituency and became the Chief Minister of Mizoram on 15 December 2018.
+His party was faced with a landslide defeat to the Zoram People's Movement in the 2023 Assembly elections, with Zoramthanga losing his own constituency.